hpaluch-pil/clockres/README.md

 ./rebuild_cmake_linux.sh
 ```

-This also apply for `armel` build uner Nokia's scratchbox.
+This also apply for `armel` build under Nokia's scratchbox.

 However you need to download build and install cmake-3.0.2 by
 yourself first.